Overview of the main types of Developer Contributions

 3.23.
 Hampshire County Council has a statutory duty to ensure that sufficient school places are available within the area for every child of school age.
 Hampshire County Council publishes a School Places Plan which sets out how it expects school provision to change over the next few years.
 This sets out the identified need for extra mainstream school places looking six years ahead based on the current and projected school age population.

 3.24.
 In line with Government guidance on developers' contributions given in paragraph 57 of the NPPF, Hampshire County Council has an expectation that developers' contributions will be sought to meet the cost of children's services facilities required as a direct consequence of development.
-Hampshire County Council has published guidance on Developer Contributions towards Children's Service Facilities to assist Local Planning Authorities and Developers, setting out Hampshire County Council's approach to developer contributions and how they are calculated.
+Hampshire County Council has published guidance on Planning Obligations and Developer Infrastructure Contributions to assist Local Planning Authorities and Developers, setting out Hampshire County Council's approach to developer contributions and how they are calculated.
 To calculate the level of developer contribution required towards educational infrastructure, Hampshire County Council:

 3.25.
 The Council will support the County Council in its legal duty to ensure that sufficient school places are available in the area.
 There are, however, inherent uncertainties with regards calculating future education provision requirements caused by differences between the mechanisms used to forecast future pupil numbers at particular schools and the population forecasts for primary/secondary school age groups based on demographic projections, and also by the realities of parental choice which can result in schools taking-in children from outside its catchment area.